Best Wireless Keyboard of 2021

 The Jelly Comb Foldable Bluetooth was the smallest foldable keyboard we tested.
 With a rechargeable battery and the additional touchpad feature, it is the most portable and convenient keyboard on the market.
 The iClever BK05 Bluetooth is of a similar, tri-fold design, but it is slightly larger than the Jelly Comb and lacks a touchpad.
 However, it does come with a carrying case and a phone/tablet stand, making it an excellent choice for those who will be using their keyboards for those types of devices.

 The Logitech K480 and Klim Chroma were the heaviest models in our lineup, making them less suitable for transport.
-While the Arteck 2.4G is slim and lightweight, it is a full-size keyboard, which hinders its portability.
+While the VicTsing is a compact keyboard, it is also on the heavy side which doesn't make it our first choice for throwing into a bag with our laptop.
+The Arteck 2.4G is slim and lightweight, it is a full-size keyboard, which hinders its portability.

 The backlit keyboard models, including the Arteck Universal Slim Portable, Klim Chroma, and iClever, will all have significantly shorter battery capacities if their backlights are left on.
 To conserve battery, the Klim will automatically turn off its backlights after 60 seconds of idle time.
 The Arteck will turn off its backlight after 10-15 seconds of idle time.
 The iClever will not automatically turn off its backlight, but it can be turned off manually, extending its battery life from an advertised 5 to 30 hours.

-The Arteck Universal Slim Portable and the Logitech K480 are the only models with battery life indicators.
-However, they are not perfect, as the Arteck's will only blink if the battery is low, and the Logitech's low battery indicator is inconveniently located on the underside of the device.
+The Arteck Universal Slim Portable, VicTsing, and Logitech K480 are the only models with battery life indicators.
+However, they are not perfect, as the Arteck and VicTsing's will only blink if the battery is low, and the Logitech's low battery indicator is inconveniently located on the underside of the device.
 The Apple Magic keyboard will tell you exactly how much battery is left in the device with a handy icon display on the computer itself.

 Many of the Bluetooth keyboards we researched can be connected to multiple devices or easily work with different operating systems.
 Of the nine that we tested, a few stood out as the top of the class for having these versatile features.

-The Logitech K480 has two unique features that make it our choice for the most versatile wireless keyboard.
+The Logitech K480 and VicTsing have two unique features that make them the most versatile keyboards we tested.
 With a cradle built into the keyboard for a tablet or phone, you can type away on either of these screens at a convenient and comfortable viewing angle.
+If you are busy working on your computer but need to send a quick text it becomes incredibly easy to do so with these keyboards, and arguably aids productivity as you don't have to stop what you're doing to use your phone.

 Many models such as the Apple Magic, OMOTON, Arteck 2.4G, Arteck Universal Slim Portable, and Klim keyboards were not able to connect to multiple devices, making them less desirable for those who favor multi-tasking and versatility.